 Survey data on respondent willingness assessed consumers' inclination to purchase based on (or receptiveness to) certain attributes, as well as their willingness to pay a premium for ethnic produce.
 Roughly half or more of respondents in each sub-group were receptive to locally or organically grown ethnic produce.
 28% of Asian Indians were receptive to new ethnic produce items or country of origin labeling, as compared to half or more of respondents in other three sub-groups.
 A majority from each sub-group were "less willing" to purchase genetically modified produce.
 Half or more of respondents from each sub-group were willing to a premium for ethnic produce, relative to American substitutes.
-Moreover, roughly one quarter (from each group) will pay a maximum of up to 5%, 5% to 21% from each group will pay a maximum premium of 6-10%, 8% to 15% from each group will pay a maximum premium of more than 20%.
+Moreover, roughly one quarter (from each group) will pay a maximum of up to 5%, 5% to 21% from each group will pay a maximum premium of 6-10%, 8% to 15% from each group will pay a maximum premium of 11-20%, and 13% will pay a maximum premium of more than 20%.
 In general, Asian Indians were slightly less likely to pay premiums than the others.